coreboot/coreboot/Documentation/acronyms.md

 * SSPHY - USB: USB3 Super-Speed PHY
 * STAPM - AMD: Skin Temperature Aware Power Management
 * STB - AMD: Smart Trace Buffer
+* STG - System-Top-Group apparently a term for grouping subsystems in an SOC together?
 * SuperIO - The [**Super I/O**](https://en.wikipedia.org/wiki/Super_I/O)
   (SIO) device provides a system with any of a number of different peripherals.
 Most common are: A PS/2 Keyboard and mouse port, LPT